thisconnect/planet/README.md

 ##### Arguments:

-1. Key (string or array) - the location to put the value.
+1. Key (string or array) - the location to put a value.
 2. Value (string, number, object, array, boolean, null).